Key Takeaways

 Homeowner Obligations

 Oklahoma's residential pool safety obligations arise from a combination of common-law duty and local building codes.
-While Oklahoma does not have a comprehensive statewide pool barrier statute comparable to some states, many municipalities — including Oklahoma City, Tulsa, Norman, and Edmond — enforce the International Swimming Pool and Spa Code or similar local ordinances that require four-sided fencing, self-closing gates, door alarms, and safety covers for residential pools.
+While Oklahoma does not have one comprehensive statewide residential pool-barrier statute comparable to some states, local ordinances and adopted building codes may require fencing, self-closing gates, door alarms, or safety covers.

 Landlord and Property Manager Liability